 Computer software acquired by the RCS Group is stated at historical cost less accumulated amortisation and impairment losses.
 Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets.
-The annual rate for the amortisation is 33% on general software and 10% for the customer acquistion system.
+The annual rate for the amortisation varies between 33% for general software to 10% for specific systems/functionalities depending on the period over which it is expected the business will derive benefit from the asset.